10 Ways You Can Get a Higher MCAT Score

 2) Make a study schedule and stick to it

-Allow yourself three to six hours of study time every day for three to six months.
+Allow yourself three to six hours of study time every day for approximately three to six months (of course, you may need more or less time depending on your past academic experience).
 Ask yourself which subjects you find most difficult or the least interesting.
-Then, start your study schedule by studying those subjects.
+Then, start your MCAT study schedule by studying those subjects first.

 3) Purchase or borrow an MCAT prep book and videos

 While old notes from your science classes are helpful in recalling information, an MCAT prep book will help you focus on what you need to study for the exam.
+You might be surprised to find reputable books like Kaplan, Princeton Review and Examkrackers in both your local and university libraries.
 Meanwhile, MCAT videos serve as excellent visual tools to maximize your science review.
+Consider viewing those at Khan Academy MCAT and MCAT-prep.com.

 4) Take good notes for your future reference

-Although you will be studying information that you have seen before, it is important that you take notes on what you need to remember as well as what you are having trouble understanding.
+Although you will be studying information that you have seen before, it is important that you take brief notes on what you need to remember as well as what you are having trouble understanding.
 Use colored pens, markers, or highlighters to help the information pop out at you.
-Then, review your notes daily.
+Then, review your brief notes weekly at the beginning and then daily as the real MCAT approaches.
 Reading your notes 24 hours after learning something will help you retain information better.

 5) Space out your studying